kube-zen/zen-lock/PROJECT_STRUCTURE.md

 ## Overview

 zen-lock is a Kubernetes-native secret manager that implements Zero-Knowledge secret storage.
-It ensures your secrets are never stored in plaintext in etcd and never visible via kubectl.
+ZenLock CRD is ciphertext in etcd; runtime injection uses short-lived Kubernetes Secrets subject to RBAC and (recommended) etcd encryption-at-rest.

 ## Project Goals